Long-Jun/Tello-Yolo/README.md

-# TELLO Drone Detection by YOLO
+# TELLO Drone Detection By YOLO
 Tello drone with YOLO and DDPG control.